gvwilson/sensibleadventures/maddy-roo/outline.md

 -   Dockety (fully, "Dockety-One Forty-Bee"): a newly-woken bot
     -   Two legs, a gyro wheel for speed, mis-matched arms, a small screen on its face
         -   Learns to display cartoon facial expressions
-    -   Droned by Patience, accidentally freed
+    -   Droned by Patient, accidentally freed
     -   Doesn't have a proper name yet, but starts to remember that it had one once
 -   Crusher: Dockety's friend
-    -   Also droned by Patience
+    -   Also droned by Patient
     -   Big, slow, and almost indestructible
 -   Lasercase: a bot villain (chief henchbot)
     -   Leads the attacks on the village
-    -   Isn't droned: follows Patience because it's just evil
+    -   Isn't droned: follows Patient because it's just evil
--   Patience in Darkness: the main bot villain
+-   Patient in Darkness: the main bot villain

 ## Places